HQFOX/hackaton2022-repoplant/README.md

 We followed a structure that is scalable and modular enough for an Enterprise application, but still easy to understand.

-The code is grouped by feature/ domain, "colocating" all related files (styles, JS and tests) together inside the same feature folder.
+The code is grouped by feature/ domain, "collocating" all related files (styles, JS and tests) together inside the same feature folder.
 This way we try to avoid too much nesting as it becomes harder to write relative imports between them, or to update those imports when the files are moved.

 ```text
 pages/